-- For CICS, this must be the CICS Transaction ID and is 1 to 4 characters in length. - For IDMS, this must be the IDMS Task Code and is 1 to 8 characters in length. - For IMS, this must be the IMS Transaction Name and is 1 to 8 characters in length. - For AS/400, this must be specified as "library/program" and cannot exceed 21 bytes.
+- For CICS, this must be the CICS Transaction ID and is 1 to 4 characters in length. - For IMS, this must be the IMS Transaction Name and is 1 to 8 characters in length. - For AS/400, this must be specified as "library/program" and cannot exceed 21 bytes.